TheTravelingDemon/Parleyhall/README.md

 * profiles: No paid annoying figures, no NFTs, just choose your profile icon from a list of ours or your very own image.
 * No locked posts.
 If a post is years old, you can still reply to it.
 Or if a post has heated arguments, the post cannot be locked by mods or admins.
 This is a place for discussion, if a post has arguments then discuss it to your hearts content.
 * UI: A less shitified one.
 More posts on your screen and less overly modern/minimilistic like so many websites today.
 And loads of costimization!
-* No HyperModeration: Hypermodereated is sadly common on a lot of websites on the internet these days.
-Parleyhall has rules, but you can discuss anything you want except for illegal content, of course.
-Think X, but in Reddits body.
+* Light Moderation: Hyper-modereated spaces is sadly common on a lot of websites on the internet these days.
+Parleyhall has rules, but you can discuss any topic, from politics to conspiracies, without fear of heavy-handed and unwarrented bans.
+We welcome all viewpoints, provided they follow our guidelines for respect and constructiveness.
+Think X, but in Reddit's body.
 You want to discuss politics?
-Feel free to discuss right-leaning and left-leaning politics on the appropriate Halls without being banned by left-leaning/-right-leaning mods/admins that don't know what opinions are.
+Feel free to discuss right-leaning and left-leaning politics on the appropriate Halls without being banned by left-leaning/-right-leaning mods/admins.
 The platform is for open, civil discourse where all perspectives are welcome on everything.
 Fostering understanding across ideological divides.